IntuitDeveloper/intuit-api-docs/docs/use-cases/salesReceipt.md

 ---
 layout: default
-title: SalesReciept
+title: SalesReceipt
 nav_order: 16
 parent: Use Cases
 ---

-## credit memo
+## Sales Receipt

-The APIs related to the salesReciept entity allow you to manage sales receipts for your customers.
+The APIs related to the Sales Receipt entity allow you to manage Sales Receipts for your customers.
-The salesReciept API provides support for create, read, update and delete operations.
+The Sales Receipt API provides support for create, read, update and delete operations.

-### Operations for credit memo entity
+### Operations for Sales Receipt entity

 - Read - Query (POST)
 - Create - Mutation (POST)